Ketel Marte Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.5 K/9, the fourth-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in MLB.

-- The Phillies have a 4.60 team ERA that ranks 23rd among all league pitching staffs.
+- The Phillies have the 23rd-ranked team ERA among all MLB pitching staffs (4.59).

-- The Phillies give up the sixth-fewest home runs in baseball (46 total, one per game).
+- Phillies pitchers combine to allow 47 home runs (one per game), the sixth-fewest in the league.

-- Strahm makes the start for the Phillies, his seventh of the season.
-He is 4-3 with a 2.73 ERA and 47 strikeouts in 33 2/3 innings pitched.
+- The Phillies will send Suarez (0-1) to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.